For many of us, the freezer is just a detour for food destined for the bin.

 Need some ideas?
 Check out our Pinterest Board: Recipes Crockpot / Slow Cooker

-Which are your favourite freezer tips from this list?
+Which are your favorite freezer tips from this list?
 Can you add any others?

 Note: This post contains affiliate links.